 🍅 Ingredient Notes

-- Cherry tomatoes - Not only do they provide sweet and slightly acidic juiciness, but cherry tomatoes give our vegan tahini recipe added texture.
+- Cherry tomatoes - provide sweet and slightly acidic juiciness as well as texture.

-- Garlic - I highly recommend using fresh garlic for optimal flavor.
+- Garlic - I recommend using fresh garlic for optimal flavor.

 - Tahini - This protein-rich paste made from ground sesame seeds provides nutty flavor and thick creaminess.
-You can usually find this nut butter next to peanut butter on grocery store shelves.
+You can usually find this seed butter next to peanut butter on grocery store shelves.

 - Juice and zest of one lemon - Using fresh lemon juice (and zest) will make a difference in adding fresh citrus flavor.

-- Fresh parsley - Adds bright herbal notes that complement the tomatoes and tahini.
+- Fresh parsley - Adds bright herby notes that complement the tomatoes and tahini.

 - Alternative to tahini: You can substitute any nut butter for the tahini.
 Almond butter, peanut butter, or cashew butter would all work great.

 - Vegetables.
-Change it up by adding your favorite roasted vegetables, like vegan roasted brussels sprouts.
+Change it up by adding your favorite vegetables, like asparagus, broccoli, or eggplant.

 - Herbs.
 Substitute your favorite seasonal herbs, like rosemary, basil, thyme, or sage.